 Dental Assistants Recognition Week (First full week of March)

-Dental assistants are an essential part of any successful practice, and this is the perfect time thank them for all their hard work.
+Dental assistants are an essential part of any successful practice, and this is the perfect time to thank them for all their hard work.

 National Dentist’s Day (March 6)